Differentially Private Estimation and Inference in High-Dimensional Regression with FDR Control: Introduction

-In this paper, we develop a novel framework that enables differentially private statistical inference in high-dimensional linear regression.
-Let $Y\in\mR$ be the response and $X\in\mR^p$ be the covariates.
-Assume the linear model
+In this paper, we develop a novel framework for conducting differentially private statistical inference in high-dimensional linear regression.
+Let $Y\in\mR$ denote the response and $\boldsymbol{X}\in\mR^p$ denote the covariates.
+Assume the random vector $(Y,\boldsymbol{X})$ follows the linear model

-where $e$ denotes the noise term and follows the sub-Gaussian distribution.
-Assume that $\{\bx_i, y_i\}_{i=1}^{n}$ are independent samples.
-We are interested in the high-dimensional setting where $p$ may grow exponentially with $n$, and only a small subset of $\bbeta$ have non-zero values.
-We aim to develop practical differentially private estimation and inference methods for the parameter $\bbeta$, and a false discovery rate control procedure when multiple testing is concerned.
+where $e$ is random noise following a Gaussian distribution.
+Let $\{(\boldsymbol{x}_i, y_i)\}_{i=1}^{n}$ be independent realizations of $(Y,\boldsymbol{X})$.
+We focus on the high-dimensional setting where $p$ may grow exponentially with $n$, and only a small subset of the coefficients in $\boldsymbol{\beta}$ are nonzero.
+Our goal is to develop differentially private estimation and inference methods for $\boldsymbol{\beta}$, along with a differentially private false discovery rate control procedure for selecting the nonzero coefficients.

-Numerous approaches have been developed to address the challenge of statistical inference in high-dimensional linear regression, under the typical non-private setting. \cite{wasserman2009high} applied sample-splitting for high-dimensional inference, where the estimation and inference are conducted on different samples.
-Later on, the debiased lasso \citep{zhang2014confidence, javanmard2014confidence, van2014asymptotically} emerged as a technique capable of mitigating the potential bias arising from the Lasso estimator, thereby providing asymptotically optimal confidence intervals for regression coefficients.
-Additionally, \cite{yang2017general} proposed a method for constructing confidence intervals for high-dimensional penalized M-estimators based on decorrelated score statistics, while \cite{shi2021statistical} developed a recursive online-score estimation approach.
-More recently, \cite{wang2022finite} introduced the repro framework, which enables the construction of valid confidence intervals for finite samples with high-dimensional covariates.